John F. Noll: Bishop of Fort Wayne

-Noll was appointed fifth bishop of the Diocese of Fort Wayne by Pope Pius XI on May 12, 1925.
-Noll was consecrated on July 30, 1925, by Archbishop George Mundelein.
+Noll was appointed fifth bishop of Fort Wayne by Pope Pius XI on May 12, 1925.
+Noll was consecrated at the Cathedral of the Immaculate Conception on July 30, 1925, by Archbishop George Mundelein.

-As a bishop, he built a preparatory seminary, several high schools, and an orphanage, and during the Great Depression reorganized the system of Catholic charities.
+As bishop, Noll built a preparatory seminary, several high schools, and an orphanage.
+During the Great Depression of the 1930s, he reorganized the system of Catholic charities.
 He was active as an organizer the national level, and chaired the Department of Lay Organizations of the National Catholic Welfare Conference.
-Noll was instrumental in generating support for construction of the Basilica of the Immaculate Conception, in Washington, D.C.
+Noll was instrumental for renewing support in 1953 for the completion of the National Shrine of the Immaculate Conception in Washington, D.C.

 Pope Pius XII elevated Noll to archbishop ad personam on September 2, 1953, meaning that the title was personal to Noll and not passed on to his successors.
-Noll wrote Father Smith Instructs Jackson.

 Political activism

-Noll was strongly associated with conservative elements of the Church during his career as a journalist and churchman, linking arms with the more rabid end of the anti-communist movement in the United States and elsewhere.
-This included condemnation of many labor unions—much to the chagrin several fellow bishops—and collaboration with the infamous radio priest Charles Coughlin.
+Noll was strongly associated with conservative elements of the Catholic Church, allied with the anti-communist movement in the United States and elsewhere.
+He condemned many labor unions, much to the chagrin of several fellow bishop.
+Noll also collaborated with the anti-Semitic radio priest, Reverend Charles Coughlin.